 Many of us associate events such as religious holidays with seeing family and friends, parties and lots of eating and drinking.
 It is a time of celebration.

 But when you have cancer, you might tire more easily.
 Your cancer or treatment may mean that you have trouble joining in with all the festive eating and drinking.

 Many people who have cancer have few or no problems with eating.
 But some do.
 These can include:

 - changes in taste

-Cooking can put you off eating.
+Cooking can put you off from eating.
 And sometimes the smell can make sickness worse.
 So you could ask someone else to cook for you.
 If they do, you can also ask for small portions.
 You can always go back for more if you want it.

 Everyone reacts and copes in their own way.
 Some people just want to forget all about their cancer for the holiday season.
-Others see it as a time to move forward with the New Year and, if possible, celebrate putting the cancer behind them.
+Others see it as a time to move forward in the New Year and, if possible, celebrate putting cancer behind them.
 Some people need time to think about what they have been through and what may happen in the future.

 There is no right or wrong way to feel.
 You might find that partners and family members have some of the same feelings as you.
 Talking through how you feel with someone close can help.